The role of the Trustee Directors

 Revd Derek John Holbird

 Appointed: 8th April 2020.
-Member of the Education Committee.
+Member of the Education and Risk and Audit Committees.
+Director with responsibility for Christian Character.

 Derek is a teacher by profession and has taught in primary, middle and secondary schools in Surrey and London.
 He was Headteacher of Soho Parish School for 14 years and served London Diocese as a manager for courses aimed at aspiring heads and deputy heads.
 He was appointed Diocesan Director of Education for Guildford Diocese in 2001, leading a department that served 86 schools and colleges, as well as children’s and youth work in the parishes.
 He served a term on the Archbishops’ Council’s Education Committee, and on the C of E’s working group for Higher Education.
 Derek was a founder member of the Grove Books Education Series and also chaired the group that organised the National Conference for Christians in School Leadership.
 For over 30 years Derek was part of the leadership of Three Counties Church in Haslemere, later becoming a Lay Canon of Guildford Cathedral.
 In 2018 he was ordained priest and now serves as Curate in St Alban’s Church Hindhead.

 Appointed: 6th May 2019.
-Member of the Resources and Appointments and Renumeration Committees.
+Re-appointed: 5th May 2023.
+Co-Vice Chair of the Board (Strategy, Growth, Communications & Marketing), Member of the Education, Resources and People, Appointments & Remuneration Committees.

 Alison (Louise) started out in new product development before working as an economist in Her Majesty’s Treasury (HMT).
 She has been Head of Operations for a Private Equity House and a Non-Executive Director of one of the largest nursing agencies in the UK.
 She now works as a private strategy consultant and coach to Boards and senior executives.
 This has included working with a public sector pension fund to assist in the development of the strategy that led to the creation of a £10bn fund.
-She has three businesses: One is Disruptive Coaching, aimed at helping individuals and teams to develop and evolve.
-The second is Double Bubble Coaching, which designs and produces products that ease conversations between adults and children.
-Her third business is Neuroconomy, which provides consultancy services based on expertise from a number of different sectors and academic disciplines.
+She has a business, Disruptive Coaching, aimed at helping individuals and teams to develop and evolve.
 She has an Honours degree in Economics, a Masters degree in Finance and is currently studying for another Masters Degree in the Psychology and Neuroscience of Mental Health at Kings College London.
 She is trained as a children’s mindfulness teacher.

-Appointed: 22nd October 2014.
-Re-appointed 22nd October 2017.
-Chair of the Resources Committee and member of the Risk and Audit Committee.
+Appointed: 12th October 2022.
+Chair of the Risk & Audit Committee and member of the Resources Committee.

 Resignations in the last 12 months